 Course examines aspects of crime.
 Content includes types of crimes and criminals, factors involved in criminal behavior, control, and prevention.

-Course covers history and principles of criminal law.
-Content includes development of the court system, constitutional, statutory and common law; civil liability; rules of evidence; and criminal procedures.
-Also included are the principles of arrest, search and seizure; evaluation of evidence and admissibility; identification and classification of criminal offenses; court decisions, and the Illinois Criminal Code and courtroom and criminal trial procedures.
+Course covers the history and principles of criminal law.
+Content includes the development of the court system, constitutional, statutory and common law; civil liability, identification, and classification of criminal offenses; court decisions, and the Illinois Criminal Code and courtroom.

 Course is an in-depth study of the legal rules governing police procedures and practices.
 Topics include reasonable suspicion, probable cause, stop and frisk, station house detention, the use of force during arrest, confessions, constitutional rights of the accused, and sentencing and punishment.
 Also covered are issues related to the Fourth Amendment right against unreasonable search and seizure.